Kamui Kobayashi: 2009

 At the 2009 Japanese Grand Prix, Kobayashi competed in the first two free practice sessions in place of Timo Glock, who was ill.
 Glock recovered in time to take part in the third free practice session and qualifying, but was injured after crashing in the final session and had to miss the race.
 Toyota asked the Fédération Internationale de l'Automobile (FIA) for permission to run Kobayashi in the race, but this was refused as the regulations state a driver must run in at least one session on Saturday to be eligible to start the race.

 Kobayashi made his Formula One debut at the 2009 Brazilian Grand Prix, following a complication to Glock's injury that was initially not detected.
-He qualified 11th in a chaotic session that lasted for over two and half hours and was red-flagged twice due to accidents caused by torrential rain.
+He qualified eleventh in a chaotic session that lasted for over two and half hours and was red-flagged twice due to accidents caused by torrential rain.
 Early in the race, while running in sixth place, he held off for several laps a challenge by Jenson Button, who needed to finish well to clinch the world championship.
 He finished the race in tenth place, and was later promoted to ninth when Heikki Kovalainen was penalised.
 Button jokingly described Kobayashi as "absolutely crazy, very aggressive".
 He also competed in the 2009 Abu Dhabi Grand Prix, as Glock's injury had not healed sufficiently.
-Kobayashi qualified 12th and finished sixth, scoring his first World Championship points, in the inaugural day-night race in Abu Dhabi.
+Kobayashi qualified twelfth and finished sixth, scoring his first World Championship points, in the inaugural day-night race in Abu Dhabi.

 Before Toyota decided to withdraw from Formula One, Kobayashi was expected to be given a full-time seat at Toyota for the 2010 Formula One Season.

 Sauber (2010–2012)

 2010

 Following Toyota's withdrawal, Kobayashi faced an uncertain future, but he was mentioned in lists of probable drivers for the series' new teams for 2010.
-After weeks of speculation, it was confirmed on December 17, 2009, he would drive for Sauber for the 2010 season.
+After weeks of speculation, it was confirmed on 17 December 2009, he would drive for Sauber for the 2010 season.
 Despite the team having been sold by BMW back to founder Peter Sauber after the 2009 season, and no longer using BMW components, the team was still named BMW Sauber as it had been known for the past four seasons.
 His teammate was former McLaren tester Pedro de la Rosa.
 Kobayashi completed his first laps in the new Sauber C29 chassis during F1 winter testing on 2 February.